maximemoreillon/sonoff_pir/README.md

 # SONOFF PIR

-Custom firmware for SONOFF equipped with a PIR motion sensor
+Custom firmware for SONOFFs fitted with a PIR motion sensor.

 ## Requirements